Bijnor district: Languages

 Hindi and Urdu are the official languages.
 At the time of the 2011 Census of India, 76.33% of the population of the district spoke Hindi, 22.53% Urdu and 0.96% Punjabi as their first language.

-Administration
+Government and administration

 Politics

-The MP of Bijnor is Malook Nagar.
-He represents Bahujan Samaj Party.
+The Member of Parliament from Bijnor Lok Sabha constituency is Chandan Chauhan, since 4 June 2024.
+He represents Rashtriya Lok Dal.